| |

 effective uid is not 0, is sudo on a file system with the 'nosuid'

-option set or an NFS file system without root privileges?
+option set or an NFS file system without root privileges? sudowas not run with root

 privileges.
-The sudo binary has the proper owner and
+Thesudobinary has the proper owner and

 permissions but it still did not run with root privileges.
 The most common

-binary is located on is mounted with the ‘nosuid’ option or it
+reason for this is that the file system thesudobinary is located on is mounted with the ‘nosuid’ option or it

 is an NFS file system that maps uid 0 to an unprivileged uid.

-An error occurred while loading or initializing the
+fatal error, unable to load plugins An error occurred while loading or initializing the

 plugins specified in

-One or more environment variable names specified via
+sudo.conf(5) .invalid environment variable name One or more environment variable names specified via

-the -E option contained an equal sign
+the -Eoption contained an equal sign

--E option should be environment variable names without
+(‘=’).
+The arguments to the-Eoption should be environment variable names without

-no password was provided
+an associated value. no password was provided When sudotried to read the

 password, it did not receive any characters.
 This may happen if no terminal is

-available (or the -S option is specified) and the
+available (or the-Soption is specified) and the

 standard input has been redirected from

-a terminal is required to read the password
+/dev/null. a terminal is required to read the password sudo needs to read the

 password but there is no mechanism available for it to do so.
 Remote commands